 In the modern age of audio, you can’t move for mentions of “Hi-Res” and 24-bit “Studio Quality” music.
 If you haven’t spotted the trend in high-end smartphones—Sony’s LDAC Bluetooth codec—and streaming services like Qobuz, then you really need to start reading this site more.

 Not necessarily.
-The need for higher and higher bit depths isn’t based on scientific reality, but rather on a twisting of the truth and exploiting a lack of consumer awareness about the science of sound.
+The need for higher and higher bit depths isn’t based on scientific reality but rather on twisting the truth and exploiting a lack of consumer awareness about the science of sound.
 Ultimately, companies marketing 24-bit audio have far more to gain in profit than you do in superior playback quality.

-Editor’s note: this article was updated on March 20, 2023, to add user-submitted FAQ.
+Editor’s note: this article was updated on December 17, 2024, to add an at a glance section and more FAQs.

 Bit depth and sound quality: Stair-stepping isn’t a thing

-Before someone bites my head off, technically speaking these stair-step examples do somewhat accurately portray audio in the digital domain.
-However, a stem plot/lollipop chart is a more accurate graphic to visual audio sampling than these stair-steps.
+Before someone bites my head off, technically speaking, these stair-step examples do somewhat accurately portray audio in the digital domain.
+However, a stem plot/lollipop chart is a more accurate graphic for visual audio sampling than these stair-steps.
 Think about it this way—a sample contains an amplitude at a very specific point in time, not an amplitude held for a specific length of time.

 However, if you look at the audio output of any audio digital to analog converter (DAC) built this century, you won’t see any stair-steps.
 Not even if you output an 8-bit signal.
 So what gives?